btvvardhan/gaussian-splatting/README.md

 # Apollo 17 View Synthesis with Gaussian Splatting and Photogrammetry

-This project reconstructs 3D scenes from Apollo 17 lunar imagery using COLMAP and enhances them using **Gaussian Splatting** to synthesize novel views.
+This Assignment-4 reconstructs 3D scenes from Apollo 17 lunar imagery using COLMAP and enhances them using **Gaussian Splatting** to synthesize novel views.
 We perform photogrammetry-based modeling with and without augmented views and assess reconstruction quality using both **quantitative metrics** and mesh comparisons.

 ---